 - Stop it before it starts.

 Give your tenants the opportunity to solve problems on their own.
 When the tenant first moves in, offer them helpful suggestions about dealing with the neighbors, try including a handout with your tenant welcome package.
-In the case of most noise complaints, the tenant in question might not realize he is being too loud and will happily turn down music or quiet a social gathering if a polite request is made.
+In the case of most noise complaints, the tenant in question might not realize he is being too loud and will happily turn down their music or quiet a social gathering if a polite request is made.

 - Be Informative.